How will the race be different in 2020 due to the COVID-19 pandemic? What mitigation measures will be implemented?

 Will there be lots of snow up high?

 On September 12, 2015, the race featured hypothermia-inducing conditions (rain and sub-40-degree temperatures).
-Matias Saari became race director in 2016 and moved the date to August 21; the weather was inclement but not quite hypothermia-inducing (high 40s and rain).
-In hopes of better weather, and to be scheduled before most other long Alaska running races, Saari moved it to late-June in 2017.
-Holding the race in July is not an option because Denali State Park’s trails and campgrounds are deemed too busy then.
+Matias Saari became race director in 2016 and moved the date to August 21; that year the weather was inclement but not quite hypothermia-inducing (high 40s and rain).
+In hopes of better weather, and to be scheduled before most other long Alaska running races, Saari moved it to late June in 2017.

 Why are there no aid stations?